 - Navigation Lights

-Must operate and show proper configuration for night use.
+Must operate and show the proper configuration for night use.

 - Default / Override System